Weather Alert Reminders

 Winter Weather School Schedule Options

-Based on weather conditions, we have two possible scenarios – two-hour late start or school buildings closed.
+Based on weather conditions, we have two possible scenarios – two-hour late start with in-person learning or school buildings closed with students at home engaged in remote learning.

 Scenario 1: Two hours late; buses operating on snow routes.
 When the district is operating on snow routes (two-hour delay) the following changes apply.